sabn0/GloVe-Rs/README.md

 * If it would be of any need, I could upload this binary to crates.io.

 ## References
-* This is a rust implementation of the architecture described in the paper [GloVe](https://aclanthology.org/D14-1162/), by Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
-2014.
+* This is a rust implementation of the architecture described in the paper [GloVe](https://aclanthology.org/D14-1162/), by <ins>Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
+2014</ins>.
+* I tested my implementation using the [WikiText-103](https://blog.salesforceairesearch.com/the-wikitext-long-term-dependency-language-modeling-dataset/) dataset, by <ins>Stephen Merity, Caiming Xiong, James Bradbury, and Richard Socher.
+2016</ins>, [(paper)](https://arxiv.org/abs/1609.07843?ref=blog.salesforceairesearch.com).
 * I assisted with some nice details in the next posts that used python [1](http://www.foldl.me/2014/glove-python/), [2](https://towardsdatascience.com/a-comprehensive-python-implementation-of-glove-c94257c2813d).
-* I tested my implementation using the [WikiText-103](https://blog.salesforceairesearch.com/the-wikitext-long-term-dependency-language-modeling-dataset/) dataset, by Stephen Merity, Caiming Xiong, James Bradbury, and Richard Socher.
-2016 [(paper)](https://arxiv.org/abs/1609.07843?ref=blog.salesforceairesearch.com).

 ## Software
 I used rust version 1.67.1, see Cargo.toml file for the used packages.